Distributionally Robust Causal Abstractions: Appendix

-\paragraph{Linearized LUCAS (LiLUCAS) Dataset} The Linearized LUCAS (LiLUCAS) dataset is a simplified, linearized version of the LUng CAncer dataset (LUCAS)\footnote{\href{http://www.causality.inf.ethz.ch/data/LUCAS.html}{http://www.causality.inf.ethz.ch/data/LUCAS.html}}, originally designed to simulate realistic causal relationships in lung cancer diagnosis.
+The LUng CAncer dataset (LUCAS)\footnote{\href{http://www.causality.inf.ethz.ch/data/LUCAS.html}{http://www.causality.inf.ethz.ch/data/LUCAS.html}}, originally designed to simulate realistic causal relationships in lung cancer diagnosis.
+We consider two versions sharing the same causal structure and abstraction logic but differing in mechanism complexity: the \emph{Linearized LUCAS} (\texttt{LiLUCAS}) dataset, which uses linear mechanisms, and the \texttt{nLUCAS} dataset, which employs non-linear relationships on the low-level model.
 The low-level model involves several continuous variables: \(\text{SM}\) denotes \emph{Smoking}, \(\text{GE}\) denotes \emph{Genetics}, \(\text{LC}\) denotes \emph{Lung Cancer}, \(\text{AL}\) denotes \emph{Allergy}, \(\text{CO}\) denotes \emph{Coughing}, and \(\text{FA}\) denotes \emph{Fatigue}.
 In the high-level abstraction, groups of variables are clustered into broader concepts: \(\text{EN}'\) (Environment), \(\text{GE}'\) (Genetics), and \(\text{LC}'\) (Lung Cancer).
-It involves a set of 20 distinct low-level and 11 high-level binary interventions.
-The underlying low-level and high-level causal graphs are shown in Fig.~\ref{fig:big_low_high_graphs}.
+While sharing the same abstraction logic, the datasets differ in their interventional configurations. \texttt{LiLUCAS} utilizes a comprehensive set of 21 relevant binary low-level interventions (including the observational state) mapped to 11 high-level interventions: \(\intervsetbase = \{ \iota_0, \dots, \iota_{20} \}\) and \(\intervsetabst = \{ \eta_0, \dots, \eta_{10} \}\).
+In contrast, \texttt{nLUCAS} employs a subset of 11 low-level interventions while keeping the same high-level ones.
+Table~\ref{tab:lucas_interventions} demonstrates the full map $\omega:\intervsetbase \to \intervsetabst$ used in the linear setting.
+The corresponding low-level and high-level causal graphs are shown in Fig.~\ref{fig:lucas_graphs}.